 Even if you’ve been on social media for years, being good at social selling isn’t something that comes naturally to most people.
 There are nuances to building beneficial business relationships that can take years to truly master.
 Putting themselves into the buyer’s shoes and reverse-engineering how to successfully build trust and relationships online are also more learned than natural abilities for many.
 To improve your social selling skills and embrace the future of sales — a channel-neutral, relationship-focused method of connecting with prospects — you’ll need to invest in resources that can point you in the right direction.

 There are plenty of great social selling resources online for you to turn to in order to learn the basics of social selling.
 But having a complete resource on hand is always helpful.
-The books in this list offer a deep-dive into the art and science that is social selling, giving you a deeper understanding of not only how to perform social selling, but they also explain why the psychology behind it works so well.
+The books in this list offer a deep dive into the art and science that is social selling, giving you a deeper understanding of not only how to perform social selling, but also explaining why the psychology behind it works so well.

 “Social Selling Mastery: Scaling Up Your Sales and Marketing Machine for the Digital Buyer” by Jamie Shanks